nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 **Gut Microbiome**

 1. **Microbiome and brain development.** Studying how the microbiome relates to the brain opens the door for important nutritional interventions for psychiatric disorders to be developed.
-We are exploring associations between the gut microbiome and brain structures that support socioemotional processes (i.e., amygdala, insula, hippocampus) in neonates.
+We are exploring associations between the gut microbiome and brain structures that support emotional development (i.e., amygdala, insula, hippocampus) in neonates.

     **Collaborators:** Cathi Propper (UNC), Margaret Sheridan (UNC), Rebecca Knickmeyer (MSU), Sarah Short (UW Madison), Robert Quinn (MSU), Martin Styner (UNC).